Hiroyuki1993/SimpleEMAapp/README.md

 Back to previous administration page.
 You can set/remove alarms or change text size.
 Finally you should make sure that your questions are properly set.

 ##Install
+Import this project on android studio and make a apk file.
+I am preparring a web site for contributing the apk file.

 ##Lisence
+The MIT License (MIT)